 User Interface – Journal System:

 This scroll bar is cleared and repopulated every time a new plant is found.
 When being repopulated, the list of names is sorted first by found status, with found plants being displayed at the top.
-Then, each of these two sub lists are sorted alphabetically.
+Then, each of these two sub-lists is sorted alphabetically.

 User Interface – Basic Video and Audio Settings: